 too soons?

-i will push these half-truths into full light
+and happily ever afters?i will push these half-truths into full light

-and say plainly –
+and say plainly –we are not compatible –

 we are wicked

-we are not going to live “happily” ever after –
+and only by Grace made ablewe are not going to live “happily†ever after –

 we will be nourished by Joy,

-we will be blessed in restful wrest –
+through famine into laughterwe will be blessed in restful wrest –

 a marriage bed of ordered mess